Viburnum edule: Description

-Taxonomy and etymology
+Taxonomy

 French botanist André Michaux is the first recorded authority to provide a scientific name for the plant, calling it Viburnum opulus var.
 Pimina or Viburnum trilobum var. edule in 1803.
 The name edule is derived from the latin word ĕdūlis, meaning edible.
 The name Pimina refers to the common name for the plant used in Canada at the time.
 French naturalist Constantine Samuel Rafinesque observed the plant later in 1808, calling it Viburnum edule, V. opulus var. of Michaux.
-Lacking communication and consensus between naming authorities resulted in further names being provided for the same plant, the most popular being Viburnum pauciflorum.
-The discrepancy was eventually resolved, and the name Viburnum edule became the commonly accepted scientific name that is still in use today.Viburnum edule was originally categorized as a member of the Caprifoliaceae (honeysuckle) family, however phylogenetic analysis has caused the plant to be re-classified as a member of the Adoxaceae (moschatel) family.
+A lack of communication and consensus between naming authorities resulted in further names being provided for the same plant, the most popular being Viburnum pauciflorum.
+The discrepancy was eventually resolved, and the name Viburnum edule became the commonly accepted scientific name that is still in use today.

+Viburnum edule was originally categorized as a member of the Caprifoliaceae (honeysuckle) family; however, phylogenetic analysis has caused the plant to be re-classified as a member of the Adoxaceae (moschatel) family.

 Distribution and habitat

+Squashberry is distributed across Canada, all throughout Alaska, and in northern states of the US Specifically, it can abundantly be found in the following regions: the Yukon, northern Quebec, western District of Mackenzie to James Bay, south Newfoundland to Oregon, Idaho, Colorado, Minnesota and Pennsylvania.
+It will be found either as a dominant or codominant understory plant of coniferous forests.
+Oftentimes, squashberry grows abundantly in Picea glauca (white spruce) forests.
+Squashberry is also known to be an important pioneer species that grows early after forest fires.

 Squashberry can be found growing in moist soils of various forested regions.
 It is also found growing in dense areas of trees and shrubs, alongside wetlands and bodies of water, and at higher elevations on gravel banks.
-The ideal type of soil for Viburnum edule is moist alluvial soil that has good drainage.
+The ideal type of soil is moist alluvial soil with good drainage.
 This plant is dispersed through animals, such as birds and mammals, that carry, eat, digest, and excrete the seeds in different areas.
-Squashberry is distributed across Canada, all throughout Alaska, and in northern states of the USA.
-Specifically, it can abundantly be found in the following regions: the Yukon, northern Quebec, western District of Mackenzie to James Bay, south Newfoundland to Oregon, Idaho, Colorado, Minnesota and Pennsylvania.
-It will be found either as a dominant or codominant understory plant of coniferous forests.
-Oftentimes, squashberry grows abundantly in Picea glauca (white spruce) forests.
-Squashberry is also known to be an important pioneer species that grows early after forest fires.

-Cultivation and uses
+Ecology

-The tart fruit is commonly consumed fresh, however it can also be used to prepare foods such as jams and jellies.
-Many animals consume the wild berries as a part of their diet, while smaller animals can use the plant as shelter.
+Many birds and mammals consume the wild berries, while smaller animals can use the plant as shelter.